ava-labs/avalanche-docs/docs/subnets/create-a-mainnet-subnet.md

 As this operation involves a new [transaction](../apis/avalanchego/apis/p-chain.md#platformaddsubnetvalidator), we need some address to authorize the subnet operation.
 As there is only one control key in the subnet, that one will be expected to be used for signing.
-No fee will be paid here that address is needed as control key for the subnet change authorization.
+That address will also pay the add subnet validator tx fee of 0.001 AVAX.

 ```
 Your subnet auth keys for add validator tx creation: [P-avax1ucykh6ls8thqpuwhg3vp8vvu6spg5e8tp8a25j]
 ```

-Also, as mainnet is beign used here, the tool asumes that the first ledger address will be used as signing address.
+Also, as mainnet is being used here, the tool assumes that the first ledger address will be used as signing address.
 So, it is expected that the connected ledger has the subnet control key as its first address.

 Now we need the **NodeID** of our new validator from the very beginning of this tutorial.
 For best results make sure the validator is running and synced.